serverlessresearch/srk/docs/source/Examples/lambci.rst

 things in the configuration: the data directory and and the address of the LambCI server.

-For this example, create a configuration file at ``configs/srk.yaml`` with the following content:
+For this example, install a configuration file at ``$SRK_HOME/config.yaml`` with the following content:

 ::

-	default-provider : "lambci"
+	default-provider : 'lambci'

 	providers :
 	  lambci :
-	    faas : "lambciLambda"
+	    faas : 'lambciLambda'

 	service :
 	 faas :